 Message extensions can be added at the account, campaign, ad group, or ad level.
 They can also run on any search campaign, ad group, or ad.

-Location extensions are great for helping people find your business.
+are great for helping people find your business.
 They show your business address, phone number, and a map marker with your ad text.

 Location extensions are useful when you have a physical premise that you want users to find, such as a shop or café.
 These extensions are great for helping to drive footfall to your store or physical location.